keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/index.md

 caption="Add task subscription for webhook-service" width="700px">}}

-In this form, provide the information for the subscription and webhook configuration:
+In this form, provide the information for the task subscription and webhook configuration:

 {{< popup_image
 link="./assets/create-webhook.png"